nazek33/nazek33/README.md

 - 👋 Hi, I’m @nazek33
 - 👀 I’m interested in computers
-- 🌱 I’m currently learning how to be a wealthy at 7 years?
+- 🌱 I’m currently learning how to become a wealthy at 7 years?
 - 📫 How to reach me : itsnazek33@gmail.com

 <!---